-- Describe an overall theme for the program that is relevant to tobacco control issues for one or more priority population(s) at the CSU/CCC, in the local community, or in the State of California.
+- Describe an overall theme for the program that is relevant to tobacco control issues for one or more tobacco priority population(s) at the CSU/CCC, in the local community, or in the State of California.
 The theme is intended to attract CSU/CCC students to the SVFSI Program by providing a perspective on how tobacco use impacts their lives and their communities.
-It is also intended to galvanize the commitment of the recruited SVFSI Scholars to the SVFSI Program. - Describe the specific focus and purpose of the training program, including the numbers and types of students (undergraduate/post-baccalaureate/master's students) and the tobacco priority population(s) they represent. - Describe the research training to be offered, including: - internship duration (minimum 6 months, maximum12 months), effort commitment, timing during academic year - Research subject areas offered for research internships (must be one or more of TRDRP's research priorities) - how internship research projects will be designed to ensure scholars receive a meaningful introduction to the conduct of research - required courses at CSU/CCC institution (describe briefly the material to be covered in each course) and, if applicable, at research internship institution - o auxiliary training, career development and networking activities - Describe the tobacco control/advocacy projects to be offered as part of the program including: - o duration, effort, timing during academic year - type(s) of projects and their relevance to the tobacco priority population targeted for scholar recruitment - Describe the auxiliary educational activities that will be provided to the scholars, and how the research internships, tobacco control/advocacy projects and other proposed training activities will be integrated into a comprehensive educational program.
-Specify how the proposed educational activities will address the program theme. - Describe the rationale and approaches to tailoring the education program to the targeted tobacco priority population(s).
+It is also intended to galvanize the commitment of the recruited SVFSI Scholars to the SVFSI Program. - Describe the specific focus and purpose of the training program, including the numbers and types of students (undergraduate/post-baccalaureate/master's students) and the tobacco priority population(s) they may represent, if any. - Describe the research training to be offered, including: - internship duration (minimum 6 months, maximum12 months), effort commitment, timing during academic year - Research subject areas offered for research internships (must be one or more of TRDRP's research priorities) - how internship research projects will be designed to ensure scholars receive a meaningful introduction to the conduct of research - required courses at CSU/CCC institution (describe briefly the material to be covered in each course) and, if applicable, at research internship institution - o auxiliary training, career development and networking activities - Describe the tobacco control/advocacy projects to be offered as part of the program including: - o duration, effort, timing during academic year - type(s) of projects and their relevance to the tobacco priority population(s) that is the focus of the program - Describe the auxiliary educational activities that will be provided to the scholars, and how the research internships, tobacco control/advocacy projects and other proposed training activities will be integrated into a comprehensive educational program.
+Specify how the proposed educational activities will address the program theme. - Describe the rationale and approaches to tailoring the education program to the targeted tobacco priority population(s). - Describe how the team's previous experience, if any, around developing a pipeline program informed the development of the proposed SVFSI Program.